Double Vision

 No response…

-He gave up and rubbed and rubbed at that damned wet patch again, waving wildly under the hand dryer trying to get the damned machine activated.
-When it finally came on, he was mortified by the noise, trying desperately to shut it up before the whole building came running.
+He gave up and rubbed and rubbed at that damned wet patch again, waving wildly under the hand dryer trying to activate the machine.
+When it finally came on, he was mortified by the noise, scrambling desperately to shut it up before the whole building came running.
 He shut the power off at the switch.
 The sudden silence was deafening.

 He had to get out of there.